 Move That Body

 Other things you can do to help keep your shoulders from hunching include exercising and stretching.
-These are some options that will get you on the right track – just work them into your day or when you’re starting to feel tense.
+These options will get you on the right track – just work them into your day or when you’re starting to feel tense.

-Chest stretch: Do this by standing with your hands clasped behind your back with your arms straight.
+Chest stretch: Do this by standing with your hands clasped behind your back and your arms straight.
 Lift your arms until you feel a stretch in your chest and shoulder muscles.

 Upper arm stretch: Keep one arm straight out and put your other hand behind the elbow of that arm.
-Pull the straight arm slowly toward your chest and feel the stretch in the upper arm.
+Slowly pull the straight arm toward your chest and feel the stretch in the upper arm.
 Repeat on both sides.

 Shoulder lift: Lift your shoulders up toward your ears, inhale, then roll them back and down while exhaling.